blueskyfish/kirchnerei-maven-repository/README.md

 	WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 	See the License for the specific language governing permissions and limitations under the License.

+Kirchnerei Commons Logging is using the License from MIT